- To understand what a Proxy is in PolicyStat

 In this example, David Steele will need Jennifer Mulholland to serve as his proxy while he is away.

 - First, a proxy relationship will need to be established by their Site Administrator.

-- Jennifer logs in to PolicyStat using her own account as she would to conduct her own activities.
+- Jennifer logs in to PolicyStat using her own account as she would like to conduct her own activities.

 - To take actions as David, she clicks the Log In As Proxy link next to her Welcome message (top left of the browser window, above the facility logo).

 - Jennifer clicks on David's name in the drop-down.